The 6 Profiles of Digital Transformation

 The Benefits: Funding means that accelerators can do exactly what their name suggests: accelerate progress.
 They don’t have to wade through the bureaucracy of approvals every time they need to make a purchase or move forward with an idea.

-The Drawbacks: An entirely internal team may be organizationally set up to succeed, but often lack digital expertise.
+The Drawbacks: Similar to profile #3, this group may be organizationally set up to succeed, but often lack digital expertise.
 Companies that build internal accelerators should consider hiring a consultancy or building a technology team in-house.

 A Good Fit For: B2B corporations or other complex businesses where domain knowledge is critical (think: pharma, manufacturing, or agriculture).
 If it would take an outside team a long time getting familiar with the industry, an internal accelerator can be a strong approach.